SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/DataMiner_user_permissions.md

 ### Modules \> User-Defined APIs

 > [!NOTE]
-> Prior to DataMiner 10.3.6/10.4.0, the User-Defined APIs feature is only available if the *UserDefinableAPI* [soft-launch option](xref:SoftLaunchOptions) is enabled.
+> This feature is available from DataMiner 10.3.6/10.4.0 onwards.
+In DataMiner 10.3.5, it is available in preview if the soft-launch option *UserDefinableAPI* is enabled.
+See [soft-launch options](xref:SoftLaunchOptions).

 #### Modules \> User-Defined APIs \> Tokens \> UI available